LSVH/hbo-ict-inno-s2-tno/README.md

 After activating the plugins, they need to be configured for them to work.
 Perform the following steps:

 1. Go to the settings for our plugins at eSSIF-Lab>Settings on the admin page.
-2. Enter the relevant details which you received when defining the credentials in the eSSIF Glue API (specifically the URL of the API, the organization signature and the shared secret).
+2. Enter the relevant details which you received when defining the credentials in the eSSIF Glue API (specifically the URL of the API, the organization signature, and the shared secret).
 3. Configure the sub plugin you want to use (see [Configure a sub plugin for use](#configure-a-sub-plugin-for-use))
 4. Create a Credential Type at eSSIF-Lab>Credential Types on the admin page using the name of the credential you defined in the eSSIF-Lab API.
 5. Create a Credential at eSSIF-Lab>Credential on the admin page and add a relation to the Credential Type and to the Inputs that you want the Credential to fill.